LuleaUniversityOfTechnology/opengl-lab-env/README.md

 GLM math library is included by default in the example app project.

 # CMake Users
 1. Configure and Generate project by using either a CMake GUI tool, or by executing `cmake -S {PATH_TO_SOURCE_ROOT} -B {PATH_TO_BUILD_FOLDER}`.
 Select Generator based on your preferences.
+Add `-DCMAKE_BUILD_TYPE=Debug` if you intend to debug your application.
-2. Build project by using the generated project files (`make` from the build folder if you are using Unix Makefiles)
+2. Build project by using the generated project files (`make` from the build folder if you are using Unix Makefiles (default unless otherwise specified))
 3. Executables will be placed in the `bin` folder

 # Usage